 Born on 12 January 1893 in Rosenheim in Upper Bavaria, Germany.
 His family is influential and wealthy, with aristocratic pretensions.
 Göring is the fourth of five children.

-1914 - After completing his military training Göring receives his commission as an infantry lieutenant in the Prinz Wilhelm Regiment.
+1912 - Göring receives a commission as an infantry lieutenant in the Prinz Wilhelm Regiment.
 He serves with the infantry when the First World War begins but soon becomes involved in Germany's embryonic air force, training to become a combat pilot.

 By the end of war Göring has been awarded the Pour le Merite and the Iron Cross, First Class.
 He is considered to be a genuine war hero.

-1918 - Following the war Göring leaves Germany, working as a commercial pilot in Denmark and Sweden, where he meets his future wife, the Swedish Baroness Carin von Kantzow (nee von Fock).
-The couple will marry on 3 February 1923 following von Kantzow's divorce from her husband.
+1918 - Göring leaves Germany after the war.
+He works as a commercial pilot in Denmark and Sweden, where he meets his future wife, the Swedish Baroness Carin von Kantzow (nee von Fock).
+The couple marry on 3 February 1923 following von Kantzow's divorce from her husband.

-1921 - He meets Hitler.
-Göring joins the Nazi Party in 1922 and is given command of the Sturmabteilung (SA), the 'Brownshirts', Hitler's storm troopers.
+1921 - Göring meets Hitler.
+He joins the Nazi Party in 1922 and is given command of the Sturmabteilung (SA), the Brownshirts, Hitler's storm troopers.

 1923 - On 8 November he participates in an abortive attempt by Hitler and 600 armed members of the SA to seize power in Munich.
-Göring is badly wounded in the groin and hip and wanted by the police.
+Göring is badly wounded in the groin and hip.
+He avoids arrest but is wanted by the police.
 The Nazi Party is outlawed.
-Hitler is arrested, tried for treason and sentenced to five years in prison.
+Hitler is taken into custody, tried for treason and sentenced to five years in prison.

 Göring and his wife escape to Austria, Italy and then Sweden.
-He becomes addicted to the morphine he takes to ease the pain from his wounds and in 1925-26 is treated twice at the Långbro mental hospital in Sweden.
+He becomes addicted to the morphine he takes to ease the pain from his wounds.
+In 1925-26 he is treated twice at the Langbro mental hospital in Sweden.

-1927 - A political amnesty allows him to return to Germany and the Nazi Party.
+1927 - A political amnesty allows Göring to return to Germany and rejoin the Nazi Party.
 He becomes Hitler's deputy, taking one of the 12 Reichstag (parliament) seats the party wins in the 1928 elections and becoming the party leader in the lower house.

 1931 - Göring's first wife Carin dies of tuberculosis on 17 October.
-He will remarry in April 1935, to the actress Emmy Sonnemann.
-The couple will have a daughter, Edda.
+He remarries in April 1935, to the actress Emmy Sonnemann.
+The couple have a daughter, Edda.

 1932 - The Nazis win 230 seats in the elections held in July.
 Göring is elected president of the Reichstag on 31 July.